Wildhoney/Leaflet.FreeDraw/README.md

 After drawing a polygon the `L.FreeDraw.MODES.CREATE` mode will automatically be exited &ndash; but this can be suppressed by specifying `freeDraw.options.exitModeAfterCreate(false)` in which case the create mode will be persisted until the user explicitly exits it.

-### Refining Lat/Lngs

-`L.FreeDraw` comes bundled with two quite distinct behaviours.
-The problem with polygons is that by default they are re-drawn based on the current zoom level, which could effectively update the lat/lng boundaries as they become more or less defined.
-Edges will also be updated &ndash; for example when you zoom out the edges will become fewer and fewer, to a point where the *polygon* will consist of only two edges.

-Therefore with `L.FreeDraw` you can determine which behaviour you prefer.

-When you've enabled `refineLatLngsOnZoom` then the latitude and longitude values are updated on each zoom level, and a request is made each time for new markers.
-Also the edges are updated.
-However, when only two edges exist on the polygon, the `non-polygon` class is added to the polygon and all of its associated edges for you to control the behavior with CSS &ndash; `L.FreeDraw` **highly** recommends you prevent users from modifying *polygons* with the `non-polygon` class since they are **not** polygons any more, but open paths.

-The other behaviour, and the current default of `L.FreeDraw` is that polygons and latitude/longitude values are untouched during the zooming process, and therefore no requests are made for new markers when the user zooms &ndash; this is also the default behaviour of Zoopla.
-However you'll notice that as you zoom out, polygons that were drawn when zoomed in further now have all their edges overlapping, which makes it rather difficult to modify them.

-Neither method is perfect, but `L.FreeDraw` supports both so you can decide which to use!

 ## Modes

 FreeDraw by default uses the `L.FreeDraw.MODES.VIEW` mode which prevents the user from creating, editing, or deleting any polygons.
 When instantiating `L.FreeDraw` you may override the default mode &ndash; in the following case a user may **only** delete polygons: